FOOD & CARE RELIEF FOR COVID-19 IN RWANDA

 We believe provision of food, hygiene, and related relief to the most vulnerable families in our communities is the most timely and strategic response we make today.

 You can help with a donation to our Food & Care Program.
-Any dollar amount helps ensure vulnerable families’ most critical needs are met.
+Any dollar amount helps ensure vulnerable families’ most critical needs are met until schools and businesses reopen.
 Every $15 provides an average family with emergency food relief for two weeks.

 Latest Updates from Rwanda